-All operational activities reside within the insurance company, UPE, and as such UHIL Operational Risks reside primarily within this entity.
-UPE has identified the following key Operational Risks for the year-ended 31 December 2020:
+All operational activities reside within the insurance companies, and as such UHIL Operational Risks reside primarily within these entities.

+UPE has identified the following key Operational Risks for the year-ended 31 December 2022:

-Risk Category y Operational Risks Risk Summary UPE Mitigating Activities Outsourcing Risk The risk that entities providing services to UPE do not perform to the required standards.
+Risk Category Risk Summary UPE Mitigating Activities Outsourcing Risk The risk that entities providing services to UPE do not perform to the required standards.
 The risk includes a failure by UPE itself to adequately manage, monitor and oversee those outsourcing arrangements.
 UPE has the following controls/processes in place to reduce the inherent risk to within tolerance: Outsourcing Management Framework, coordinated by the Head of Outsourcing, which includes a process for both the selection of and the ongoing review and monitoring of outsourced service providers' performance.
 Annual review and approval of the Outsourcing Policy and Outsourcing Management Process.
 Risk assessments (including site/virtual visits where required) over all new Outsourced Service Providers.
 Quarterly assessments and full annual review over all Outsourced Service Providers.
 Management of Outsourced Agreement Repository.
 Quarterly reporting to both ExCo and the Risk and Compliance Committee.
 Business Continuity Capabilities: Evidence of / Contractual requirement to perform business continuity testing.
-Business Continuity and Cyber Risk The unavailability of staff, IT infrastructures or buildings relates to the risk that a business continuity or disaster recovery event could cause disruption, interruption or loss of products or services and have a material impact on the Company.
-Cyber Risk is defined as the threat, vulnerabilities and consequences that could arise if logical data is not protected.
-It can be caused by external attacks to the IT systems in order to steal and manipulate data or make business services unavailable.
-Information technology is fundamental to the operations of the financial services sector and this dependency increases the risks associated with cyber-attacks.
-UPE has the following controls/processes in place to reduce the inherent risk to within tolerance: Board Approved Information Security Policy in place.
-Cyber Resilience Programme ongoing to develop an Information Security Management System conforming to ISO27001.
-Business continuity and disaster recovery planning and testing.
-Independent third party testing of the external defences along with the internal systems and access controls benchmarked against industry best practice.
-Regulatory Risk Risk of non-compliance with existing or future regulations.
-UPE has the following controls/processes in place to reduce the inherent risk to within tolerance: Regulatory monitoring framework to identify new or changing regulations.

-Exhibit 20 UPE Key Operational Risks
+Exhibit 19 UPE Key Operational Risks